ballesterus/Utensils/README.md

 <h3><a name='3'>RYplace.py</a></h3>

-Recodes nucleotide sequences in the input file(s)(fasta) replacing  purines (A, G) for R and r pyrimidines (T, C) for Y. Its purpose is to ameliorate the effects base composition biases in phylogenetic inference.
+Recodes nucleotide sequences in the input file(s)(fasta) replacing  purines (A, G) with 'R' and  pyrimidines (T, C) with 'Y'.
+Its purpose is to ameliorate the effects base composition biases in phylogenetic inference.
 Yu should however test fisrt if you data partition sufferes from heterogeneus base composition,  eg. p4 https://code.google.com/p/p4-phylogenetics/

 This script takes as argumenets the number of the codon to change 1, 2, 3 or N to recode the whole sequence.
 usage: